Mik3Tab/React-news-app/README.md

-# Getting Started with Create React App
+# Getting Started with this App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can start by cloning this project [git clone https://github.com/Mik3Tab/React-news-app.git]

+# Technologies used
+HTML, SASS, Javascript, React

 ## Available Scripts
 In the project directory, you can run:

 ### `npm start`